 Students on multi-year funding packages should plan to finish, or be close to finishing, their dissertation within the time period covered by their funding, which is typically six years (see below, "Financial Aid").
 Some students apply to teach as Preceptors or Teaching Fellows in Columbia College's Core Curriculum.
-These are demanding positions; however, students who become Preceptors or Teaching Fellows are typically funded in their seventh year.
+Because these are demanding positions, students who become Preceptors or Teaching Fellows are expected to complete their Ph.D. within seven years.
 Please note that students beyond the sixth year have no automatic right to continue to live in University Housing; if they wish to do so, they must submit an application during the Spring term of their sixth year.
 Furthermore, the Graduate School of Arts and Sciences recognizes absolutely no obligations to students who pass beyond seventh-year standing.